20tab/UnrealEnginePython/README.md

 The plugin exposes FVector, FRotator, FQuat, FColor, FHitResult and a bunch of the internal handles.

-Where meaningful math operations are exposed:
+Where meaningful, math operations are exposed:

 ```py